Tellusant/docs/articles-posts/triple-a.md

 <img  src="assets/images/tellusant-triple-a-0.svg" width="300" alt="">
 </p>

 Quantifying market opportunities requires clear definitions.
 The **Addressable – Available – Actual** market sizing method provides this.
-It is a logical way to understand not only current market size, but also the latent market.
+It is a logical way to understand not only current market size, but also the latent market opportunities.

 ## The Triple-A Logic
 <p align="center">